Eye Strain (Digital Eye Strain)

 - Headache

-- Feeling like you can't keep eyes open
+- Feeling that you can't keep your eyes open

 Possible Causes